-You might’ve seen many Hindu gods and goddesses having multiple heads and arms.
-But have you ever asked yourself why?
-Even being a Hindu by birth, I’d never encountered this question until last night, when one of my friends brought up the topic during a discussion.
+You might’ve seen many Hindu gods and goddesses having multiple heads and arms in India, but have you ever asked yourself why?
+Even being a Hindu by birth, I had never encountered this question until last night, when one of my friends brought it up during a discussion.

 Because there’s not even a single authority in the entire umbrella of Hinduism that could be held accountable for these confusions.
-As it has a vast diversity of ideas on spirituality, it’s very obvious for other alternative theories to co-exist parallel with the mainstream beliefs.
+The vast diversity of spiritual practices, rituals, and ideologies is the reason for alternative theories to co-exist in parallel with mainstream beliefs.

 Presenting The Deities As Supernatural Beings

-It’s not like Hindu deities actually have multiple arms or legs, but they are being shown in this exaggerated form just to make them identifiable as supreme beings.
+It’s not like the deities actually have multiple arms or legs, but they are being projected in this exaggerated form to only make them identifiable as supreme beings.

-Showing Multiple Personalities & Qualities
+Showing Multiple Personalities and Qualities

-However, it is not a hard fact as many important gods in Hinduism don’t have any extra hands, heads or arms for that matter, such as Lord Shiva.
+However, it is not a hard fact that many important gods in Hinduism don’t have any extra hands, heads, or arms for that matter, such as Lord Shiva.
 So it’s safe to say that the depiction of hindu gods with multiple arms and hands is there to show their certain characteristics, personalities, and qualities.

 He is also shown holding an axe in his upper right hand, which symbolizes the detachment from the Maya (the cosmic illusion that the world is real).
-The rope in his upper left hand represents the guidance he gives to his devotees for coming closer to the spiritual path.
+The rope in his upper left hand represents the guidance he gives to his devotees to come closer to the spiritual path.
 The sweet he holds in his lower left hand represents the rewards of following the rule of dharma.